breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 	console.log("Hello World");
 }
 ```
 As you already know, if we run the code as it is, nothing will happen.
-To call this anonymous function, first we need to store the same in a variable like this:
+To call this anonymous function, first, we need to store the same in a variable like this:
 ```js
 const greet = function() {
 	console.log("Hello World");